gsimon75-iot/simple_thermometer/README.md

 11. GPIO12 to GPIO15

-These can be used by the hardware SPI interface, but please note that it collides with the already mentioned *isolated* UART0 pins, so it's either-or.
+These can be used by the HSPI interface, but please note that it collides with the already mentioned *isolated* UART0 pins, so it's either-or.

 ### Summary